OWASP/CheatSheetSeries/cheatsheets_draft/Multifactor_Authentication_Cheat_Sheet.md

 # Something You Are

+The final factor in the traditional view of MFA is something you are - which is physical attributes of the users (often called biometrics).
+Biometrics are rarely used in web applications due to the requirement for users to have specific hardware.

 ## Biometrics

+The are a number of common types of biometrics that are used, including:

-- Fingerprints
+- Fingerprint scans
-- Face recognition
+- Facial recognition
+- Iris scans
-- Handprint and iris scans
+- Handprint scans

 ### Pros

-- Hard to spoof
+- Well-implemented biometrics are hard to spoof, and require a targeted attack.

 ### Cons

-- Expensive to implement
-- Often require custom hardware
-- Usually impractical for web applications
+- Require manual enrolment of the user's physical attributes.
+- Custom (sometimes expensive) hardware is often required to read biometrics.
+- Modern browsers do not have native support, so custom client-side software is required.

 # Location